MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-alerts-dashboard-learn.md

 ## Types of events

 Here are some of the events associated with an alert.
-You can choose a particular event to view its details.
+In the UI you can choose a particular event to view its details.

 ### Event details